-The department of History offers three distinct tracks leading to the MA in History:
+The department of History offers five distinct tracks leading to the MA in History:

-The Thesis Track - (please see the list of concentration available for this track listed above) requires fifteen hours in a major field, nine hours in a minor field, and six thesis hours.
+The Thesis Track - (please see the list of concentration available for this track listed above) requires twelve hours in a major field, six hours in a minor field, and six thesis hours.
+Included in the coursework must be at least two courses in World History.